Search & Seizure Violations

-If you’ve been the victim of an illegal search and seizure, an experienced Nashville criminal defense attorney can protect your rights.
+If you’ve been the victim of an illegal search and seizure, an experienced Nashville search & seizure attorney can protect your rights.
 At May McKinney, we can analyze your case and identify possible Fourth Amendment violations and other violations of your rights.
 We fight to have illegally obtained evidence suppressed so that it cannot be used against our clients in court.

 Learn more about your rights and how our lawyers can help.
 Call (615) 265-6383 today.

 It is important to understand your rights so you can protect yourself as much as possible.
 The Fourth Amendment does not protect you from all searches.

 The following are key issues to know regarding the Fourth Amendment: